xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_products.md

 ## Fields reference

-There are many more fields which you can include into your product CSV file.
-Below we provided a list of supported fields and value types accepted by X-Cart via these fields:
+There are many more fields that you can include into your product CSV file.
+Below we provided a list of supported fields and value types accepted by X-Cart via these fields.

 <table class="ui compact padded celled small table">
   <tbody>